Gordon Cree: Career

-He has earned his living exclusively from music for his whole adult life, and has performed at a very high professional level as a singer, pianist, organist, arranger, orchestrator, composer, conductor and light entertainer.

 He was the musical director for many seasons at the famous Gaiety Theatre, Ayr and has been personal accompanist and musical director to several well-known artistes, most prolifically Moira Anderson and Anita Harris.
-He worked for a time in the USA with legendary opera star, Marilyn Horne and has played prolifically for touring operas.
+He worked for a time in the USA with legendary opera star, Marilyn Horne and has played frequently for touring operas.

+As a solo singer, performer and light entertainer, he frequently appears aboard cruise liners and in variety shows throughout the UK, including in "The Good Old Days" at the Leeds City Varieties and as part of the Players' Theatre company in London venues such as Wilton's Music Hall.

-He was, for some years, a popular fixture - both alone and with his trio - at Gleneagles Hotel for Sunday lunch, special functions and during the festive season.
+He was, for some years, a fixture - both alone and with his trio - at Gleneagles Hotel for Sunday lunch, special functions and during the festive season.

 He has been a regular conductor for the Scottish concerts mounted by Raymond Gubbay International.

-He is currently the organist and director of music of St. Andrew's West Parish Church (formerly Renfield St. Stephens), which is one of the largest and most imposing churches in Glasgow's City Centre, almost directly opposite his old stomping ground at the King's Theatre.
+He is the organist and director of music of St. Andrew's West Parish Church (formerly Renfield St. Stephens), which is one of the largest and most imposing churches in Glasgow's City Centre, almost directly opposite his old stomping ground at the King's Theatre.

-As of 2025, he is one of the team of resident organists (headed by Phil Kelsall MBE) at the world-famous Blackpool Tower Ballroom, playing both the legendary mighty Wurlitzer organ, as well as its digital counterpart, for ballroom dancing throughout the year.
-He is thought to be the first Scot on the Tower organ team since the Tower's opening in 1894.
+As of 2025, he is one of the team of resident organists (headed by Phil Kelsall MBE) at the Blackpool Tower Ballroom, playing both the Wurlitzer organ, as well as its digital counterpart, for ballroom dancing throughout the year.